SurajAdsul/blog/content/blog/integrating_tailwind_css_in_a_legacy_project_using_the_standalone_executable.md

 tags: ['Tailwind CSS', 'Frontend Development', 'Legacy Code']
 ---

-# Integrating Tailwind CSS in a Legacy Project Using the Standalone Executable

 In a legacy project, integrating Tailwind CSS using the standalone executable instead of npm can be an effective approach.
 Here's how it can be implemented and why this method works well.

 ## Implementation Approach